 - For safety and compliance, all UConn Health employees are subject to clearance through appropriate criminal background, federal sanctions, and reference checks.
 Additionally, health clearance (which may include drug testing) through Occupational Medicine is required.
 All offers of employment as well as employment continuation are contingent upon successful clearance through these processes.

 Applicants are invited to review the UConn Health's 2013 Annual Security and Fire Safety Report which includes institutional policies on campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
-The full text of this report is available online the Public Safety portion of UConn Health’s website.
+The full text of this report is available online the Police Department website.

 - To foster a positive workplace experience, new employees are required to attend New Employee Orientation, offering an in-depth introduction to UConn Health.